Disclosure Framework—Board's Decision Process

 Resource GroupThe Board established a resource group to help identify key issues with existing disclosures and evaluate proposed solutions.
 The membership of that group includes academics, analysts, auditors, preparers, and regulators.
 The staff consults informally with members of the resource group as needed.
 The group met with Board members and staff on October 28, 2011.
 Future meetings will be scheduled if necessary.

-The staffs of the Board and the European Financial Reporting Advisory Group (EFRAG) have cooperated in the development of the ideas discussed in this Invitation to Comment and a similar discussion paper issued by EFRAG.
+The staffs of the Board and the European Financial Reporting Advisory Group (EFRAG) have cooperated in the development of the ideas discussed in the 2012 Invitation to Comment and a similar discussion paper issued by EFRAG.

 *Contact InformationNick Cappiello